ornato-t/GTTTools-core/README.md

 ```

 # TypeScript
-GTTTools-core is compatible with both JavaScript and TypeScript.
-TypeScript users may use the following interfaces to interact with the middleware:
+GTTTools-core is compatible with TypeScript.
+The module exports the the following TypeScript interfaces, useful to interact with the middleware:

 `Stop` class:
 ```ts